 Absentee ballot requests through the Secretary of State’s website for the 2020 General Election will be accepted until 5:00 PM on Tuesday, October 20, 2020.

-You can request & turn in your ballot at the County Clerk's Office.
+You can request & turn in your ballot at your voting location or at the County Clerk's Office.

 Find yours here!